 Parallel programming is characterized by a growing set of parallel hardware architectures, programming paradigms, and parallel languages.
-This situation makes difficult to propose just a single approach containing all the details to design and implement communication components for all parallel software systems.
-Hence, the Design Patterns for Communication Components [15, 17] are proposed as an effort to help a programmer to design the communication components depending on particular characteristics and features of the communication to be carried out between the processing components, when designing a parallel program.

-The Design Patterns for Communication Components focus on describing and refining the communication components of a parallel program, by describing common programming structures used for communicating, exchanging data or requesting operations, between processing components.
-Their application directly depends on the Architectural Pattern for Parallel Programming [13, 17] which they are part of, detailing a communication and synchronization function as a local problem, and providing a form as a local solution of software components for such a communication problem.
+This situation makes it difficult to propose just a single approach containing all the details to design and implement communication components for all parallel software systems.
+Hence, the design patterns for communication components [15, 17] are presented as an effort to help a programmer to design the communication components depending on particular characteristics and features of the communication to be carried out between the processing components, when designing a parallel program.
+The design patterns for communication components focus on describing and refining the communication components of a parallel program, by describing common programming structures used for communicating, exchanging data or requesting operations, between processing components.
+Their application directly depends on the architectural pattern for parallel programming [13, 17], detailing a communication and synchronization function as a local problem, and providing a form as a local solution of software components for such a communication problem.

 When designing the communication components of a parallel program, it is important to think carefully how communication and synchronization are to be actually carried out by those communication components.
-From the many descriptions about how to organize the communication components of a parallel program [12, 8, 1] the Design Patterns for Communication Components [15, 17] are proposed having the following advantages:
+From the many descriptions about how to organize the communication components of a parallel program [12, 8, 1] the design patterns for communication components [15, 17] have the following advantages: